nerdyrodent/VQGAN-CLIP/README.md

   * 10 GB for a 512x512 image
   *  8 GB for a 380x380 image

-Still a work in progress :)
+Still a work in progress - I've not actually tested everything yet :)

 # Set up
 Example set up using Anaconda to create a virtual Python environment with the prerequisites: